|Down the Ladder for EVA-2||Geology Station 4 at the Cincos|

 143:46:40 Young: (Laughs) Charlie.

-[Brian Mcinall identifies this boulder as one visible in the map at BT.0/81.6, just beyond the plotted location of 17903.
+[Brian McInall identifies this boulder as one visible in his planimetric map at BT.0/81.6, just beyond the plotted location of 17903.
 John's laugh and tone of voice suggests that he isn't impressed by the size of the split boulder and, perhaps, wonders why Charlie would think it worth mentioning.]143:46:42 Duke: (Chuckling) It is.
 That was (a rock with) an east-west split there, Tony.
 (Pause) Very undulating terrain, hummocky.
 The hummocks are, oh...

 143:47:01 Young: What should our heading be down here now, Charlie?